davidlondono/PlayerView/README.md

 if let url = NSURL(string: "http://www.sample-videos.com/video/mp4/720/big_buck_bunny_720p_30mb.mp4") {
 	playerVideo.url = url
 }

+//Take a screenshot on time, and return time to ensure the tolerance of the image
+//on 20.7 seconds
+let(image1, time1) = playerVideo.screenshotTime(20.7)
+//on actual time
+let(image2, time2) = playerVideo.screenshotTime()

+//on actual time
+let image3 = playerVideo.screenshot()
 ```
 ## Delegate
 you could get event data from the PlayerView, just implement the delegate